PTSD: National Center for PTSD

 After a severe wildfire, people's reactions, needs and priorities will vary depending on many factors.
 When the fire has caused injury, threat to life, evacuation or displacement, large-scale damage, separation from loved ones, extreme loss, or perception of ongoing health risks, people may require more psychosocial support because they are more likely to be significantly distressed.

-In the immediate aftermath of any disaster, most people have a core set of priorities that are related to five key needs:
+In the immediate aftermath of any disaster, most people have a core set of priorities that are related to 5 key needs:

 But there are some important principles to remember: